 After admission, the doctoral student is to participate in the faculty's compulsory introductory course of 5 credits.
 A presentation and discussion of the supervisor's and the doctoral student's rights and obligations, as well as their expectations on one another, is to take place in connection with drawing up the individual study plan.
-An important aspect of establishing the initial individual study plan is to specify the topic of the thesis.
+An important aspect of the work on the individual study plan is to specify the topic of the thesis.